Skip to main content

 Why these two differ

 The most material structural difference between these two funds is their asset allocation.
 The Booster Shielded Growth Fund holds 98.37% in growth assets, making it functionally an equity-heavy portfolio despite its "Diversified" category label.
-The SBS Wealth Balanced Strategy holds 53.2% in growth assets, sitting closer to a traditional balanced split.
-Both carry a risk indicator of 4 out of 7, though investors should weigh whether that shared rating adequately reflects the gap in growth asset exposure.
+The SBS Wealth Balanced Strategy sits at 53.15% growth assets, a genuine balanced split between growth and income-oriented holdings.
+Both carry a risk indicator of 4 out of 7, though investors should weigh whether that shared rating adequately reflects the substantial divergence in underlying asset mix.

-On fees, Booster charges 1.41% per annum against SBS Wealth's 1.03%, a difference of 38 basis points that compounds materially over time.
-Booster discloses a five-year return of 5.13% per annum; SBS Wealth's five-year return figure is not available in the current snapshot, so a like-for-like performance comparison cannot be made here.
+On fees, Booster charges 1.41% per annum against SBS Wealth's 1.03%, a 38 basis point difference that compounds meaningfully over time.
+For five-year returns, Booster reports 5.13% per annum; SBS Wealth's five-year return is not available in the current snapshot, so a like-for-like performance comparison cannot be made at this time.

-Always verify fees, returns, and asset allocation against the source PDS and latest Quarterly Fund Update on FMA Disclose before relying on any of this.
+Always verify fees, returns, and portfolio data against each fund's current PDS and latest Quarterly Fund Update on FMA Disclose before relying on any figures here.

 What's different at a glance